AJ-Work-Smoothie/jbus/Jbus_Arduino.md

     - `Jbus devName;`
 4. Set the proper baud rate with `init()`.
 Must call in `void setup`
     - `devName.init(115200);`
 5. Create 4 arrays that each contain an array of 10 chars.
-If you make them temp variables, they get reset each loop so you don't have to yourself.
+If you make them temp variables, they get reset each loop so you don't have to yourself, so feel free to make them static.
     - `char commands[MAX_COMMANDS][MAX_CMD_LEN];`
 6. Create an integer to hold the command count returned by poll()
     - `int commandCount = 0;` Make this local